m-r-davari/flutter_clean_architecture_sample/README.md

 - Fetches the user's IP address from the network.
 - Handles network errors and provides a retry option.
 - Demonstrates Clean Architecture principles.
+- Incorporates the implementation of different state managements (Provider, Riverpod).

 ## Architecture Overview

 This project follows the Clean Architecture pattern, which separates the application into different layers:

 - **Presentation**: Contains the UI components and handles user interactions.
-Uses the Provider package for state management.
+Uses the Provider and Riverpod package for state management.
 - **Domain**: Contains interfaces of repositories, use cases, and entities.
 - **Data**: Manages data sources (e.g., network, database), implements repositories, and contains models.
 Uses Dio for network management.